How hot is it in the West? Let us count the ways

 3. Wildfires are burning

-Firefighters across California are battling several fires including one near Big Bear spreading to 850 acres and a grass fire in Sacramento that broke out during Monday's evening commute.
+Firefighters across California are battling several fires, including one near Big Bear spreading to 850 acres and a grass fire in Sacramento that broke out during Monday's evening commute.

 Cal Fire warned of high fire danger with hot and dry conditions.